vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

      not accept compute ones, and a discrete card's DMA family typically reports ``VK_QUEUE_TRANSFER_BIT`` alone.
-Recording a dispatch against a pool created on this queue is therefore invalid usage wherever such a family exists — and silently fine where it does not, since the two then resolve to the same queue, which is what makes the mistake easy to ship.
+Recording a dispatch against a pool created on this queue is therefore invalid usage wherever such a family exists — and silently fine where it does not, since this queue then resolves to a compute queue, which is what makes the mistake easy to ship.

      Locking through either constant stays correct either way; it is createGPUExecPool_ where the choice binds.
 When in doubt use *vqCompute*: